phonopy/phono3py/_sources/command-options.rst.txt

 Supercell dimension for 2nd order force constants (for harmonic phonons) is specified.
 This is optional.
+When a proper ``phono3py_disp.yaml`` exists in the current directory, this is unnecessary to be specified.

 A larger and different supercell size for 2nd order force constants than that for 3rd order force constants can be specified with this